Kilian/fromscratch/README.md

 npm run dev
 ```
 ### Command Line Arguments
+**Portable Mode**
+`-p, --portable`

+Lets you store all the files FromScratch generates in a specified location, such as a USB-stick or
-**Portable mode** allows the use of the application from an USB-stick or other portable storage device.
-In this mode all the configuration information as well as the content text will be stored either in a userdata directory under the directory of the main application or in the directory pointed to using the ```--userdata``` parameter.
-This also comes in handy to save all your data in a directory that is synced to cloud storage so it can be accessed from multiple devices.
+other portable storage device.
+In this mode both the configuration files as well as your text content will be stored in
+a "userdata" directory alongside the FromScratch executable, or when given a directory as an argument, will store
+the files there.

+You can also use this to store the FromScratch configuration files, and the text content, in a synced cloud storage
+folder.

 ```
-# run fromscratch in portable mode, saving data in spplication directory.
+# run FromScratch in portable mode, saving data in application directory.
 fromscratch --portable
 ```

 ```
-# run fromscratch in portable mode, saving data in custom directory.
+# run FromScratch in portable mode, saving data in custom directory.
-fromscratch --portable --userdata ~/fromscratch_data
+fromscratch --portable ~/fromscratch_data
 ```
+**help**
+`-h, --help`

+Prints help information

 ### FAQ
 *Where is my data saved?*